bifurcation/userinfo-vc/userinfo-vc.md

 a UserInfo Verifiable Credential:

-1. The Client (Holder in the VC model) obtains the OP's server metadata, which indicates support for issuance of UserInfoCredential credentials.
+1. The Client (Holder in the VC model) obtains the OP's server metadata, which indicates support for issuance of UserInfo VCs.

-1. The Client issues an authorization request including the `userinfo_credential` scope to request authorization to obtain UserInfo credentials, as well as the `openid` scope and other scopes to request access to UserInfo information (e.g., `profile`, `email`).
+1. The Client issues an authorization request including the `userinfo_credential` scope to request authorization to obtain UserInfo VCs, as well as the `openid` scope and other scopes to request access to UserInfo information (e.g., `profile`, `email`).

 1. The OP authenticates the user and obtains the user's consent to credential issuance.